alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/integrity.md

 ## One-line definition

-Integrity is the preservation of internal commitments and constraint structure, such that changes are explicit, justified, and non-absorptive rather than silent, pressured, or captured.
+Integrity is the preservation of internal commitments and constraint structure through explicit, justified revision only, resisting both silent drift and external capture.

 ## Operational test